What is Allowance for doubtful accounts?

 - The first journal entry above would affect the income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. where we need to pass the entry of the bad debt and also for the allowance for doubtful debts account.

 - And the second and third journal entries will only affect the balance sheet where we will first deduct the amount of provision from the accounts receivables, and if any amount is collected, we will add that amount back.

 How would one estimate the allowance for doubtful accounts?

 So, here are the three methods that organizations use to estimate the allowance for doubtful debts?

-- Historical percentage: This is another method that organizations use a lot.
+- Historical percentage – This is another method that organizations use a lot.
 By using this method, an organization looks at the past results.
 They look at the past results and find out what percentage of bad debts happened in the past year.
 They go with the same percentage for the present year as well.
-It may sound a simple act, but it’s not a good method if you’re looking for accuracy.
+It may sound a simple act, but it’s not a suitable method if you’re looking for accuracy.

-- Pareto Analysis: This is by far the best method to use while estimating the allowance for bad debts.
-Italian economist, Pareto said that you would get 80% of results from only 20% of your activity.
-By using the same principle the organizations calculate their allowance for doubtful debts.
+- Pareto Analysis -This is, by far, the best method to use while estimating the allowance for bad debts.
+Italian economist Pareto said that you would get 80% of results from only 20% of your activity.
+By using the same principle, the organizations calculate their allowance.
 Here’s how it works.
 If the total credit sales is of $100,000, then the allowance for doubtful debts would be (as per Pareto principle) = ($100,000 *20%) = $20,000.
 But this method can be a broad estimation.
 To become more accurate about how much provisions we should create, we can use double Pareto.
-We need to simply use Pareto principle twice.
-Extending the above example, if we use the 20% of the previous 20% (i.e. 4%), we would get an accurate picture.
+We need to simply use the Pareto principle twice.
+Extending the above example, if we use 20% of the previous 20% (i.e., 4%), we will get an accurate picture.
 It means the allowance for doubtful debts account would be $4000 to be precise.